agrbin/snapscale-article/README.md

 - 50 images in test set
 - 101 images in validation set

-I never saw debug visualizations or debug log of the images in validation set - the evaluation pipeline would never produce them.
+I never saw debug visualizations or debug logs of the images in the validation set - the evaluation pipeline would never produce them.

 The final accuracies (the weight value correctly recognized):